ansterONE/first-steps/test.md

 time provides an online learning interface that reaches out to non-technologically biased people in general by lowering the threshold to engage with ICT.
-This platform therefore opens up the closed university realm for the education up to bigger numbers and overcomes the limitation of ICT training to a cultural, technological and economical elite.
+This platform therefore opens up the closed university realm for the education to bigger numbers and overcomes the limitation of ICT training to a cultural, technological and economical elite.

-Whereas classical digital humanities programs often rely ICT experts that develop programs for the humanities and provide for supportive actions for the implementation of these tools, coding the humanities seeks to train the students and researchers themselves to shape ICT and
+Whereas classical digital humanities programs often rely on ICT experts that develop programs for the humanities and provide for supportive actions for the implementation of these tools, coding the humanities seeks to train the students and researchers themselves to shape ICT and